Schedule an Appointment 1-305-251-8650

 • cancer grade and aggressiveness

-• if cancer has spread and where
+• if cancer has spread, and where

 • previous treatments

 In some cases, high PSA levels in the blood are not due to cancer cells.
-Some factors that can affect PSA levels include old age, medication and ethnicity.
+Some factors that can affect PSA levels include old age, medication, and ethnicity.
 A doctor will take these factors and the person’s medical history into account when looking at test results.
 This can help them decide if PSA levels are high enough to cause concern.

 Conclusion:

-It is important to get the PSA test every few months after your operation.
-Getting tested for cancer many times can cause a lot of anxiety and unclear results can cause you to worry.
+It is essential to get the PSA test every few months after your operation.
+Getting tested for cancer many times can cause a lot of anxiety, and unclear results can cause you to worry.
 A little knowledge can help calm your fears.
 Before you have this test, find out what to expect.
 Ask Dr. Razdan what your results might mean and what will happen if your PSA level is higher than it should be.
 Learning that your PSA level is higher than it should be can be very stressful.
 You may need more treatment, or you might be able to wait and have regular PSA tests to watch your cancer.

-Request an Appointment
+Request an Appointment Schedule Appointment